 Seattle-area consultant and co-owner at Binomial LLC, game and open source developer, graphics programmer, lossless data and texture compression specialist, and recovering OpenGL addict.
-Worked previously at Digital Illusions, Microsoft Ensemble Studios, Valve, Boss Fight Entertainment, and Unity Technologies.
+Worked previously at DICE, Ensemble Studios, Valve, and Boss Fight Entertainment.

 Some important things about apitest and the results worth pointing out: